HBO’s Casey Bloys on Mike White’s ‘White Lotus’ Season 3 Pitch, Wanting More Seasons of ‘Succession’ & Plans for International Shows

 “Discovery has a huge international operation so in bringing them together, one of the things that we wanted to do as a company that we never did at HBO and what we’re trying to do now that we’re combined [is]…At HBO, the domestic and the international operation didn’t have a lot of contact regarding programming.
 So [Warner Bros.
 Discovery president of international Gerhard Zeiler] and I and our teams are trying to be very coordinated and looking at the programming investment around the globe as one team.”

-Bloys’ comments on Thursday revealed that there seems to be a reimagining of what HBO’s international pipeline will look like in the future.
+Bloys’ comments on Thursday suggested that there seems to be a reimagining of what HBO’s international pipeline will look like in the future.

 “Where are we putting our bets, and in what shows?
 You come out with a better result that way,” continued Bloys.
 “And obviously the best case scenario is something like ‘Squid Game,’ where something is produced as a local original, and only as a local original to service the local market it’s in, [but] if something like that can break out, it’s great.”